satabios/sconce/README.rst

 At present, we are working on adding support for more compression techniques and more models.
 The package envisions to be a one stop solution for all your compression needs and deployed on resource constrained devices.
-Provided that the network models and tensors are loaded onto CUDA, snnTorch takes advantage of GPU acceleration in the same way as PyTorch.
+Provided that the network models and tensors are loaded onto CUDA, sconce takes advantage of GPU acceleration in the same way as PyTorch.

 sconce is a work in progress, and we welcome contributions from the community.

 Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The following packages need to be installed to use snnTorch:
+The following packages need to be installed to use sconce:

 * torch >= 1.1.0
 * numpy >= 1.17